DisnakeDev/disnake/docs/api/activities.rst

         user's presence this will be :attr:`offline` instead.
     .. attribute:: streaming

-        The member is live streaming to Twitch.
+        The member is live streaming to Twitch or YouTube.

         .. versionadded:: 2.3